reichern/robethichor-self-negotiation/README.md

 ### Prerequisites

-The code should be run on Ubuntu 22.04 with [ROS 2 Humble](https://docs.ros.org/en/humble/Installation.html).
+The code should be run on Ubuntu 22.04 with [ROS 2 Humble](https://docs.ros.org/en/humble/Installation.html) (including dev tools!).

 To build the dependencies of the packages, Rosdep needs to be installed and initialized: